nxck2005/nxck2005/README.md

-Pre-final year CS undergrad.
+Pre-final year CS undergraduate.
 Passionate about low level design, ML, and algorithmic thinking.

 ## self.about